loganvaught/PodWars/README.md

 My current project on the Roblox platform.

 PodWars is a competitive multiplayer survival experience that relies on defensive tactics.
-This project has served as a tool for me to experiment with:
-- Debugging
-- System design
-- Modularity
-- Organization
-- Server-client communication and security
-- Knowledge of time and space complexity

 ## Main Current Features:
 - Object oriented inventory and crafting with server enforcement